MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Stop-MgBetaRoleManagementDirectoryRoleEligibilityScheduleRequest.md

 After calling this action, the status of the cancelled unifiedRoleEligibilityScheduleRequest changes to Revoked.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Stop-MgRoleManagementDirectoryRoleEligibilityScheduleRequest](/powershell/module/Microsoft.Graph.Identity.Governance/Stop-MgRoleManagementDirectoryRoleEligibilityScheduleRequest?view=graph-powershell-1.0)

 ## SYNTAX

 ### Cancel (Default)